WinterFramework/winter-getting-started/README.md

 Content-Length: 24
 Content-Type: application/json
 Date: Wed, 03 Aug 2022 21:44:55 GMT
-Server: WSGIServer/0.2 CPython/3.8.7
+Server: waitress
 Vary: Accept, Cookie
 X-Frame-Options: SAMEORIGIN

 "Hello from Winter API!"
 ```

-How to deploy to Heroku
+How to deploy to Heroku (Broken in this branch)
 -----------------------
 First create a Heroku application and basic configuration required for python